SysKitTeam/docs-spdockit/spdockit-spo/spo-snapshots.md

 1. Skip to the Service Settings option.
    * Select the Enable Service checkbox and type in the service account details.
 Click Validate Account and then Next to continue.
 Make sure to __check the__ [permission requirements](#internal/requirements/sharepoint-online-user-permissions-requirements) for the service account.
-    * Alternativly, you can use a Local System Account.
+    * Alternatively, you can use a Local System Account.
 __But please note:__ The Local System account can be used to run the SPDocKit service (but not the SPDocKit Insights Service) if one of the following conditions are met:
       * You are using an embedded database.
       * You are using SQL Authentication to connect to your database.